 If Jesus can hang out in the desert and fast while being tempted by the devil for 40 days, if Jews can wander in the desert for 40 years, if Odysseus can withstand 40 days of trials from the Gods, if Kundalini yogi’s practice new kriyas for 40 days, I can definitely play for 40 days.

 I’ve been thinking a lot about how I define “play” because some of my play hasn’t been what I’d think of as play.
 Play is sitting outside and having a cup of coffee.
 It’s a spontaneous date with my hubs.
 It’s getting totally lost in a book or a writing project.

 Playing happens when time totally goes away because I’m in the moment.
 I love that feeling.

-I actually started a Facebook group and it’s interesting how we’ve all noticed the joy that already exists in our lives.
+I actually started a popup Facebook group for the experience, and it’s interesting how we’ve all noticed the joy that already exists in our lives.
 It’s not so much about how to have fun as it as about noticing and taking advantage of the opportunities for play and laughter that are already there.

 We find them when we pay attention and take advantage of them.

 One woman had an evening alone without her husband or kiddos and instead of doing laundry, she took herself out to a lovely dinner.
 Others have had impromptu visits with friends, baked for the first time with their kiddos, worked/played in their garden, and had dance parties.